 What is the Public Finance Authority?

-Public Finance Authority (“PFA”) is a governmental entity established under Section 66.0304 of the Wisconsin State Statutes, authorized to issue tax-exempt, taxable, and tax credit conduit bonds for public and private entities throughout all 50 states.
-PFA is jointly sponsored by the National Association of Counties, National League of Cities, Wisconsin Counties Association and League of Wisconsin Municipalities (the “Sponsors”).
 The law firm of Orrick, Herrington & Sutcliffe LLP assisted the Sponsors in drafting Section 66.0304 and the joint exercise of powers agreement establishing the PFA, in each case specifically for the purpose of financing projects and programs throughout the country.
-At Orrick, contact Roger Davis at (415) 773-5758 or email@example.com.
+At Orrick, contact Roger Davis at (415) 773-5758 or [email protected].

 Why was PFA established?